Preaching as Testimony

-Allan Rudy-Froese, Ph.D., Professor of Christian Proclamation, AMBS
+Allan Rudy-Froese, Ph.D., Assistant Professor of Christian Proclamation, AMBS

 Allan Rudy-Froese blends a love for the church, preparation and passion in communicating the Good News, and infectious humor.
 He was a pastor for nearly two decades, prior to entering doctoral studies in the area of homiletics—the art and theology of preaching—at the Toronto School of Theology.
 He has taught preaching in seminary settings in Canada and the United States, leads preaching workshops and serves as a coach for individual preachers.